Gaberston Mill

-Gaberston Mill was a weaving and spinning mill located in Alloa, Scotland founded by David Fraser Lambert (1805–56) in 1837.
+Gaberston Mill was a weaving and spinning mill located in Whins Road Alloa, Scotland founded by David Fraser Lambert (1805–56) in 1837.

 David Lambert

 Lambert was born in Kirkcaldy and came to Alloa in 1831, after working in the USA.
 The Lamberts were linked by marriage to the great Clackmannan mill owning families, the Archibalds and Patons (later Thomson-Patons and Forrester-Patons).

 David Fraser Lambert married Mary Ann Archibald (1808-1876) in 1835.
 Mary was a daughter of John Archibald (d.1832), a mill owner in nearby Menstrie.
 Her brothers Andrew, William, Peter and John owned mills in Alva and Keilarsbrae, Alloa.
-David Lambert’s daughter Graeme Haig Lambert (1836-1905) had married John Thomson Paton of Norwood (1831-1910) in 1863.
-John Thomson Paton, a wealthy director of Paton’s Mill was the grandson of John Paton (1768-1848) founder of Kilncraigs Mill in Alloa.
+David and Mary Ann had a son, James (1836-1874), and three daughters, Margaret Fraser (1837-1914), Mary Ann Archibald (1839-1911) and Graeme Haig (1836-1905) who married John Thomson Paton of Norwood (1831-1910) in 1863.
+John Thomson Paton, a wealthy director of Paton's Mill was the grandson of John Paton (1768-1848) founder of Kilncraigs Mill.
 Paton was a major benefactor to Alloa providing, amongst other buildings, the Swimming Baths and Leisure Centre, (now the Spiers Centre), Town Hall and Library.

-David Lambert died suddenly aged 51 in 1856 and the Mills ownership later passed to his son James Lambert (1836-1874).
+David Lambert died suddenly aged 51 in 1856 and the Mills ownership passed to his son James.